Here is the listing of C programming examples on Linked Lists.

 7. C Examples on Binary Tree Implementation using Linked List

-This section deals with implementation of other data structures like Ordered Binary Tree, Balanced Binary Search Tree using a linked list.
+The C programs in this section deals with implementation of other data structures like Ordered Binary Tree, Balanced Binary Search Tree using a linked list.
 It also has programs which convert one form of linked list to another.
 A balanced binary tree is a tree where every leaf is “not more than a certain distance” away from the root than any other leaf.
 The following programs convert a Ordered Binary Tree Into a Circular Doubly Linked List, Constructs a Balanced Binary Search Tree which have the same data members as the given Doubly Linked List, Converts a Binary Tree into a Singly Linked List and converts a Singly Linked List into a Circular List.

 8. C Examples on Interchange and Modify Operations

-The programs in this section perform Interchange operations.
+The C programs in this section perform Interchange operations.
 They interchange the two adjacent nodes of a Circular Linked List by touching the key field and without touching the key field.
 The other program in the section performs the modify Operation.
 It modifies the given linked list such that all the even numbers appear before the odd numbers in the given linked list.
 The section has some special programs which solve mathematical problems like Josephus Problem using linked list and a program which performs Infinite Precision Arithmetic.